rethRed/a-small-bank-sytem-made-in-qt/README.md

 The system also has a small database that is rebuilded every time the aplication in opened.

 I tried to follow a basic design pattern to keep the code organized, i hope you like it!

+The aplication is built with QMake and Qt -v 6.2.4